Competitor Intelligence Research & Market Intelligence

 Companies take Health & Safety seriously, but when was the last time you sat down to discuss what competitive threats you are going to encounter over the next five years?
 Which competitors concern you the most?
 Why is that?
 What you think they do better than you?
-Is what you know about them, right?
+Is what you know about them correct?
 Get members of your team to independently complete a simple SWOT analysis on your competitors and then bring the results together.
-We would suggest the competitors you should be most concerned about are the ones you never see.
+The competitors you should be most concerned about are the ones you never see.

 When attempting to forecast the actions of your competitor, avoid the natural tendency to assume they think and act like you.
 If you want to know how your competitor is going to react, try to perceive threats and opportunities as they would see them.
 To do this, you must get to understand their values, misconceptions, bias, assumptions and, if they are from another country, their culture.

 When viewing competitors/markets articles, to create excellent analysis, make a list of what you see.
 Don't link any of the information together or read anything into it.
 Just record what you see.
 After listing and untangling the facts, after each item, ask: